×

 What is a typical expat home or apartment like in Quetzaltenango?

 "A typical expat home or apartment in Quetzaltenango, often referred to as Xela, is usually a blend of traditional and modern styles.
 The homes are often spacious, with multiple bedrooms and bathrooms, a living room, a dining area, and a fully equipped kitchen.
 Many homes also have a private garden or a courtyard, offering a serene space for relaxation.
 The architecture often reflects the Spanish colonial influence, with tiled roofs, wooden beams, and stucco walls.
 Inside, the homes are furnished with a mix of local and imported furniture, often featuring Guatemalan textiles and crafts.
 Modern amenities such as Wi-Fi, cable TV, and hot water are usually available.
 Some homes may also have a fireplace for the colder months.
 Many expat homes are located in safe, gated communities or in the city center, close to markets, restaurants, and cultural attractions.
 Some may also offer stunning views of the surrounding volcanoes and mountains.
-Despite the comfort and convenience, the cost of living in Quetzaltenango is generally lower compared to many Western countries, making it an attractive destination for expats," explained one expat living in Quetzaltenango, Guatemala.
+Despite the comfort and convenience, the cost of living in Quetzaltenango is generally lower compared to many Western countries, making it an attractive destination for expats," explained one person living in Quetzaltenango, Guatemala.

 What is the average cost of housing in Quetzaltenango?